Jai-veer07/Induction-Program/Readme.md

 - **Mr. Gautam Murria** on Motor Sports.
 The energy and passion he brought to the topic made it easy to imagine ourselves on the race track…
 - **Dr. Amit Kamre** on the Digital Marketing Club.
 He introduced us to the club’s activities and shared how digital marketing is shaping modern industries.
 It was interesting to see how creativity and analytics go hand in hand in this field.
-- **Mrs. Shaffy** on the health benefits of millets.
+- **Mrs. Shaffy Makkar** on "Millets Super Foods" and health benefits of millets.
 Teaches us cooking techniques and improvements

 ---